rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20230423_New York Times Podcasts.md

 *  By the time the last orange was thrown, 469 people would seek medical attention from the
 *  on-site paramedics, though looking around you got the sense that these weren't necessarily
 *  the most severely injured people, just the complainers.
-*  And yet, what I almost never saw during the Battle of the Oranges was any public expression
+*  And yet what I almost never saw during the Battle of the Oranges was any public expression
 *  of pain.
 *  Only once, a young boy running into his mother's arms, wailing after being tagged in the eye.
 *  Consider not only the pain of the impact, but the sting of the juice.